The Lowdown on Cycling and Food

 Eating for weight lose

-Most commonly, when I hear of someone wanting to “eat healthy,” they are referring to eating with the intent to lose weight.
+Most commonly, when I hear of someone wanting to “eat healthily,” they are referring to eating with the intent to lose weight.
 Losing weight and bike riding go hand in hand.
 The trick is eating an appropriate amount to your activity level.

 If you are serious about it, one of the best ways to go is to use a calorie counter.
-There are many handy apps out there that give a great idea how many calories are in the food you eat and how many calories you burn during a given exercise.
+There are many handy apps out there that give a great idea of how many calories are in the food you eat and how many calories you burn during a given exercise.

 The tough part with riding and trying to lose weight is making sure you eat enough to avoid “bonking”, but not eating any more than what you need.
-With that, it’s important to be aware of weight-loss and diet foods.
+With that, it’s important to be aware of weight loss and diet foods.

 Weight loss and diet foods typically try to be low calorie and/or low sugar.
 Bicycle nutrition products are the opposite.
 They are usually jam-packed with calories and sugars.
-This is because, on the bike, it’s hard to eat as you exercise and riding puts you into a calorie deficit.
+This is because, on the bike, it’s hard to eat as you exercise, and riding puts you into a calorie deficit.

 When eating for weight loss while keeping up with riding, I would argue that your time on the bike is not the time to follow your diet.
-The times off the bike are the times you need to focus and eat only what you need.
+The times of the bike are the times you need to focus and eat only what you need.